 (Am I the only one who dreams about all the cool stuff we will get to know when we die?
 I imagine a great huge analytics room with giant screens and graphs everywhere.
 We could see data on anything: how many miles you ran in your whole life (mine would be pitiful) how many books you read compared to the rest of the world, how many people dropped platters of deviled eggs…it’s going to be awesome.)

 This recipe has no special ingredients!
 It’s just a no-fuss classic recipe.
-My 2 tips are to add seasoned salt instead of regular salt for flavor, and add a dash of cayenne pepper.
+My 2 tips are to add seasoned salt instead of regular kosher salt for a bit more flavor and add a dash of cayenne pepper.
 Just a little bit, not to make them spicy, just to add interest.

 And don’t add too much mayonnaise!
 I’ve ruined many a batch by being heavy handed on the mayo.
 You want a smooth and creamy filling, but you want it to taste like eggs, not mayonnaise.
 I added one tablespoon at a time until I thought it was perfect.
 Hang onto this recipe for Easter Sunday!
 It’s not Easter without deviled eggs!